-- provide or contract to provide an array of services and supports for persons with intellectual and developmental disabilities;
+- provide or contract to provide an array of services and supports for people with intellectual and developmental disabilities;

 - are responsible for enrolling eligible individuals into the following Medicaid programs:

-- are responsible for Permanency Planning for consumers under 22 years of age who live in an ICF/IID, state supported living center or a residential setting of the HCS Program.
+- are responsible for Permanency Planning for individuals under 22 years of age who live in an ICF/IID, state supported living center or a residential setting of the HCS Program.

 The LIDDA Performance Contract can be found on the Contracts Awarded by HHS webpage.

 Email HHS Open Records to request unredacted copies.

 - Explanation of IDD Services & Supports document English (PDF) | Spanish (PDF)

 - Charges for IDD Community Services English (PDF) | Spanish (PDF)

 - LIDDA Monthly Fee Schedule English (PDF) | Spanish (PDF)